input-output-hk/marlowe-cardano/marlowe/test/test-report.md

-# Pre-Audit Test Report for Marlowe's Plutus Validators
+# Test Report for Marlowe's Plutus Validators

-*Note: hyperlinks to code and folders will be completed in this document before it is finalized.*

 ## Executive Summary

 This document summarizes the testing status of Marlowe's Cardano implementation prior to the audit of Version 1 of the Marlowe validators, which are coded in Plutus V2.
 Marlowe uses a *Semantics Validator* to validate transitions (application of inputs, timeouts, payments, etc.) in Marlowe contracts and a *Payout Validator* to validate receipt of funds from roles in Marlowe contracts.
-The [On-Chain Transaction Specification for Marlowe](../specification/ReadMe.md) defines the behavior of these validators.
+The [On-Chain Transaction Specification for Marlowe](../specification/marlowe-cardano-specification.md) defines the behavior of these validators.
 The [Isabelle Specification for Marlowe](https://github.com/input-output-hk/marlowe/tree/master/isabelle) defines the behavior of the Marlowe DSL (domain-specific language) itself.

 This test report covers the tests of the Haskell implementation of Marlowe semantics and of the Plutus validators that connect those semantics to the Cardano blockchain.
 Testing involves approximately two hundred property-based tests and dozens of on-chain tests.
 This document summarizes [two risk areas](#summary-of-testing-history-and-results) that were discovered and demonstrated during testing:
 1. Marlowe contracts that are created with an initially invalid state are either unexecutable or their execution behavior may vary from Marlowe's abstract semantics.